Weep for him then, he was real. He lived and died

 and the rest be damned to hell.

-It is true that the last combatant of World War I is passed on.
-That story focused my thoughts on the great admiration and compassion I hold for those who fight at times of war, and how it is matched by my disdain for those who cause and pursue them wantonly.
+The last combatant of World War I, Claude Choules, died on May 10, 2011.
+That news, when it broke, focused my thoughts on the great admiration and compassion I hold for those who fight at times of war, and how it is matched by my disdain for those who cause and pursue armed conflicts wantonly.

 Thank you for reading As should we all.
 I sincerely hope you have enjoyed it and I humbly appreciate your visiting the Book of Pain.
 As always, I look forward to your comments.